ZoneMinder/zmNinja/docs/guides/FAQ.rst

 Asking for refunds
 ------------------

+This is no longer valid if you are on zmNinja 1.6.009+ as the apps are free.

 For iOS: To get a refund, Apple wants you to contact them directly using `this <https://support.apple.com/en-us/HT204084>`__ link.
 There used to be a time when I could process a refund myself, but it seems Apple doesn't provide